nguyenhuyblyat/turtle-pong/README.md

 	- Quit: Y

 ## Magic Hax
-	- Step 1: Create an 800x600 window with Turtle, with a black background.
+	- Step 1: Create an fullscreen window with Turtle, with a black background and a border around the game.
 	- Step 2: Define a function to draw a dotted line:
 		+ In the function `drawDottedLine` in my code, it requires 4 arguments:
 			_ The turtle to draw the dotted line